16 Types of Calathea Plants Varieties with Names and Pictures

 Calathea vittata

-Calathea vittata (Goeppertia elliptica) is a stunning plant which bears elliptical, bright-green leaves with distinctive white stripes and burgundy-purple undersides.
+Calathea vittata is a stunning plant beairing elliptical, bright-green leaves with distinctive white stripes and burgundy-purple undersides and grows to a height of about 1-1.5 feet and about 1 foot wide.

-It is one of the outstanding Calathea plants that has become a popular houseplants as it will truly stand out in any houseplant collection.
+Goeppertia elliptica is one of the best plants for the office space and has become a favorite recently that will truly stand out in any plant collection.

 11. Calathea warscewiczii (Calathea Jungle Velvet)